So, you’ve decided to open up a bike rental shop, or you’re at least thinking about it—awesome!

 Bike rental management: running your day-to-day

-In this section, Kuutti from Roll Outdoors will help us understand the most important processes of running a rental shop, and what makes a good renting experience from the customers’ point of view.
+In this section, Kuutti will help us understand the most important processes of running a rental shop and what makes a good renting experience from the customers’ point of view.

 The importance of marketing cannot be highlighted enough - particularly during the time period before you even open up your rental shop’s doors.
-You want to do as much of awareness marketing as you can in order to let people know of your existence and convey a good vibe about your shop in advance.
+You want to do as much awareness marketing as possible to inform people of your existence and convey a good vibe about your shop in advance.
 You already win half of the battle when potential customers are aware of you before they even realize they need your services.

 Just like we mentioned in our previous post, balance is key.
-You don’t want to over-promote yourself and end up not being able to meet the demand.
+You don’t want to over-promote yourself and end up unable to meet the demand.

 Offer value through your content

 Another thing is to offer valuable content for your followers instead of only promoting your services.
-For example, information on where the best trails are makes awesome and engageable content for your followers.
+For example, information on where the best trails are makes awesome and engaging content for your followers.

-To make running your store even more efficient, integrate a rental booking system to your website.
-Not only offering the opportunity to book gear straight away but also providing the customers with detailed product descriptions and clear instructions, makes the renting experience so much easier for the customers.
+Integrating a bike rental booking system into your website makes running your store even more efficient.
+Not only offering the opportunity to book gear straight away but also providing the customers with detailed product descriptions and clear instructions makes the renting experience so much easier for the customers.

-Taking your time and putting in effort into the website’s content will also benefit the store’s staff greatly.
+Taking your time and putting effort into the website’s content will also benefit the store’s staff greatly.
 The more information is available online, the less time your staff will spend answering the phone and emails.
-Allowing customers to independently find what they need, book the gear, and even pay in advance, makes the in-store processes much lighter and streamlined.
+Allowing customers to independently find what they need, book the gear, and even pay in advance makes the in-store processes much lighter and more streamlined.

-One of the most important aspects of a successful customer experience is customer service.
+Customer service is one of the most important aspects of a successful customer experience.
 Who your customer will meet when going into your store will be a make-or-break moment: even if the premises themselves aren’t as polished as they could be, having friendly employees who are happy to help and know what they’re talking about makes the biggest difference.

-Being available to answer questions or concerns, does not only provide better customer experience and a better reputation for your business, but it also increases the probability that the customer will go through with their booking.
+Being available to answer questions or concerns provides not only a better customer experience and a better reputation for your business but also increases the probability that the customer will go through with their booking.

-This applies for both offline and online - being able to get back to a customer’s call or email in a timely manner is extremely important.
-Again, by providing enough information on the website, you're making sure your employees can focus on walk-in customers, rather than keeping up with calls and emails.
+This applies both offline and online - being able to get back to a customer’s call or email in a timely manner is extremely important.
+Again, providing enough information on the website ensures your employees can focus on walk-in customers rather than keeping up with calls and emails.

-One of the most important things to keep in mind while running a bike rental shop are the maintenance times.
-For Roll Outdoors, when they opened one of the other locations they weren’t prepared for the demand that they received.
+For Roll Outdoors, when they opened one of the other locations, they weren’t prepared for the demand that they received.
 While being a positive problem, a poorly managed maintenance schedule can lead to either the rental equipment running out, leaving some customers without gear, or the equipment getting damaged while in use.

-Since the rental equipment is the center of the business, it’s really important to prioritize and really take care of the equipment.
-If there was something to happen in the midst of a customer’s rental period due to the lack of maintenance work, or if the product was not up to par with what they expected to receive, it might ruin the customer’s whole trip.
+Since rental equipment is the center of the business, it’s important to prioritize and take care of the equipment.
+If something happened during a customer’s rental period due to the lack of maintenance work or if the product was not up to par with what they expected, it might ruin the customer’s whole trip.

-Letdowns do not only have a negative effect on the overall customer experience, but also on the reputation of the rental shop, which leads to losing potential customers.
+Letdowns hurt not only the overall customer experience but also the rental shop's reputation, leading to losing potential customers.

 Find the best tools to support your business

-For example, Roll Outdoors utilizes multiple systems in order to keep their processes in check - Rentle for bookings and inventory management, separate one for scheduling the maintenance work, another one for employee shifts, and so on.
+For example, Roll Outdoors utilizes multiple systems to keep their processes in check - Rentle for bookings and inventory management, a separate one for scheduling the maintenance work, another one for employee shifts, and so on.